marcel-goldschen-ohm/NEU-365P-385L-Spring-2024/docs/python-environment-overview.md

 Why should you almost always use a separate python environment for each project?
 1. Different projects may require packages that are incompatible with each other.
 2. The more packages you install into a single environment, the more you risk having a package dependency error.
 It is not a question of *if* this will happen, it is a question of *when*.
 Thus, you are asking for trouble if you keep installing all of the packages that you need for all of your projects into the same environment.
-If dependencies in an environment become sufficiently convoluted, you may need to simply delete the environemnt and remake it from scratch.
-If you have a separate environemnt for each project, this won't affect all your other projects.
+If dependencies in an environment become sufficiently convoluted, you may need to simply delete the environment and remake it from scratch.
+If you have a separate environment for each project, this won't affect all your other projects.

 Two methods for managing python environments (we'll use conda environments in this course):
 - conda environments (e.g., neu365 as in the [setup instructions](setup-your-python-environment.md))